blbadger/blbadger.github.io/smaller-lms.md

 	print ('Average loss: ', total_loss / len(batch))
 ```

-To make results comparable, we use the same tokenizer, dataset (TinyStories), and batch size (16) and observe the training and evaluation cross entropy loss for the transformer model (Llama, whose source code may be found [here](https://github.com/huggingface/transformers/blob/main/src/transformers/models/llama/modeling_llama.py)) compared to our masked mixer.
-We perform training runs of around 12 hours on an RTX 3060.
+To make results comparable, we use the same tokenizer, dataset (TinyStories), and batch size (16) and observe the training and evaluation cross entropy loss for the transformer model (Llama, whose source code may be found [here](https://github.com/huggingface/transformers/blob/main/src/transformers/models/llama/modeling_llama.py)) compared to our model.
+This new model is dubbed the 'masked mixer', both because the model masks convolutional weights during both training and inference and because some versions of this model are not fully-MLP architectures at all but utilize convolutions of size greater than 1 between tokens.
+We perform training runs of around 12 hours on an RTX 3060 unless otherwise noted.

-It should first be noted that the transformer requires substantially more memory to store the gradients, optimizer, and parameters than the mixer: given a batch size of 16, a llama model with $d_{model}=128$ and $n=8$ exceeds 10 GB vRAM during training compared to the 2.4 GB vRAM required for a mixer of the same $n$ and double the $d_{model}$, both for a context window size of 512.
+It should first be stated that the transformer requires substantially more memory to store the gradients, optimizer, and parameters than the mixer: given a batch size of 16, a llama model with $d_{model}=128$ and $n=8$ exceeds 10 GB vRAM during training compared to the 2.4 GB vRAM required for a mixer of the same $n$ and double the $d_{model}$, both for a context window size of 512.
 This is due to inefficient memory usage for that model size (transformers with a width of less than 256 are poorly allocated in memory), but for larger $d_{model}$ values the large amount of memory required stems from the increased number of non-trainable inter-token parameters necessary for backpropegation in the transformer compared to the mixer.

 It is also apparent that transformers are much slower to train than mixers.
 This results from both the number of effective parameters (above) and also from the more efficient use of gradient flow by the mixer, as gradient do not need to pass along non-trainable parameters as is the case for transformers (where attention gradients travel from $K,Q,V$ projections to the $K,Q,V$ values themselves and back as well as softmax transformations etc).
 Thus we cannot compare these models directly using only $d_{model}$ and $n$, but instead use a ballpark figure for these and compare training and test vRAM.